Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Introduction

 The paper is organized as follows.
-Section 1 provides a brief overview of prior developments and the methods used to study photon-assisted tunneling in narrow junctions.
-Section 2 introduces the TDDFT approach.
-In this section we also briefly present the one-active-electron model based on the solution of the time-dependent Schr\"{o}dinger equation, and we further develop the SFT to incorporate static bias.
-Section 3 is devoted to the results and their discussion for both single-cycle and longer optical pulses, with a focus on the corresponding intrinsic physical dynamics.
-Section 4 focuses on comparisons with experimental data, discussing several observed phenomena in detail.
+Section 1 provides an introduction.
+Section 2 describes the theoretical methods used in this work.
+Section 3 presents and discusses the results for both single-cycle and longer optical pulses, with a focus on the underlying intrinsic electron dynamics.
+Section 4 compares the theoretical findings with recent experimental data and discusses several observed phenomena in detail.
 Finally, Section 5 summarizes the main conclusions of the work.

 Atomic units (a.u.) are used below in this paper unless otherwise stated.
-However, to underline that the change in electron energy results from the (multi-)photon absorption, in figures we nonetheless keep the $\hbar \omega$ notation for electron excitation energies ($\hbar$=1 in atomic units).
+However, to underline that the change in electron energy results from the (multi-)photon absorption, in the figures we nonetheless keep the $\hbar \omega$ notation for electron excitation energies ($\hbar$=1 in atomic units).
 The electron energies are measured with respect to the vacuum level of the left lead.